 Jim Killock, Executive Director of the UK-based Open Rights Group, went even further in an article for the Independent, claiming that, if implemented, the directive “will change the face of the internet forever, from an open platform to a place where anything can be removed without warning.”

 Internet pioneer Tim Berners-Lee and Wikipedia founder Jimmy Wales have opposed the directive for similar reasons.
 Italian Wikipedia actually blocked readers from its pages in early July 2018 in protest over the new copyright law.

 What’s more, Google News has threatened to pull out of the EU altogether!
 This may or may not be an attempt to play hardball in order to secure better terms with the European Commission.

 Ordinary people are also angry.
 In fact, 200,000 Germans took to the streets to protest against the directive in the days before the vote.

 What Does Social Media Say?

-In addition to the likes of Google and Wikipedia, the new copyright directive is also likely to affect social media platforms.
+The new copyright directive is also likely to affect social media platforms.
 Naturally, Facebook and Instagram users have a lot to say on the subject of the alleged EU meme ban.